sophiegarrett/datamining/README.md

 # Instructions for Building and Running the Code

 To build and run the code follow these instructions:
-- Clone the gut repository so that you have all the files on your machine.
+- Clone the git repository so that you have all the files on your machine.
 - Open the terminal/command line.
 - Navigate to the file A1, then src, this is where apriori.py lives.
 - Once here type in "python apriori.py (minSupport) (minConfidence)."